cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 ## Preparing Upgrade Binaries

 We recommend validators use [Cosmovisor](../run-node/cosmovisor.html), which is a process manager for running application binaries.
 For security reasons, we recommend validators build their own upgrade binaries rather than enabling the auto-download option.
-Using Cosmovisor with the auto-restart option will ensure the upgrade is run with zero downtime.
+Using Cosmovisor with the auto-restart option will further reduce upgrade downtime.

 We also recommend application developers prepare and maintain a tarball with the genesis binary and all available upgrade binaries.
 This tarball can be used to sync a full node from start without having to manually run each upgrade.
 See [Cosmovisor](../run-node/cosmovisor.html) for more information about setting up the auto-download option.